LeeJoonJie/task-manager/UserGuide.md

 :memo: Suitability of layout configuration might differ depending on screen size.
 For example, a 27-inch monitor will be able to display the Grid 4/Row layout comfortably while a 13-inch monitor might not be wide enough to display 4 tasks per row nicely.

+### 3.10 About Task Manager

+Click the 'About Task Manager' tab (right) on the header of the website for a quick refresher of the actions you can do on *Task Manager*.
+It also contains a link to this user guide.

 --------------------------------------------------------------------------------------------------------------------